udaygirish/udaygirish.github.io/pages/about.md

 Intro to AWS Machine Learning                                     <--> Udacity <br>
 Intro to Nutanix Cloud Computing (Nutanix Hybrid Cloud) - ongoing <--> Udacity <br>

+# **Community Outreach**
+Session on Neuroscience and Artificial Intelligence in a GDG Meetup <--> Speaker <br>
+Conducted Introductory Workshop on Robotics and AI to Rural IT people as a part of India Literacy Program                 <--> Speaker <br>
+NiTCkathon.Ai which is an AI based hackathon conducted by JMR Infotech.  <--> Participant <br>
+India design Contest conducted by DST, Texas Instruments,Startup India.   <--> Participant (Quarter/Finalist)<br>
+Short-term programme on Research Methodology in Science, Energy and Management.                                <--> Attendee <br>
+Full day session on Startup and IPR Awareness Program. <--> Attendee <br>
+Seminar on Innovations in Space Technology <--> Attendee <br>

 <div class="row">
 {% include about/timeline.html %}